Parisxhetani/BusApp/README.md

 # MyBus

-MyBus is a ticket booking mobile app for the South and North Albania Bus Terminal.
+MyBus is a ticket booking mobile app for the South and North Albania Bus Terminal in Tirana.

 ## Installation